| | | | | |

 States (SIECUS).
 I want to thank you for addressing your

+attention to this matter.
 My name is Gregory Herek and I am a social psychologist.
 I earned my Ph.D. from the University of California at Davis in 1983, and was a postdoctoral fellow at Yale University.
 Before returning to the University of California at Davis to assume my present position as a research psychologist, I was a member of the faculty at Yale and at the Graduate School of the City University of New York.
 I have been conducting empirical research on topics related to sexual orientation for more than 15 years, with a special emphasis on heterosexuals' attitudes toward and opinions about lesbians and gay men.
 I have published more than a dozen empirical and theoretical articles on this and related topics in peer-reviewed academic journals.

 My written testimony to the Committee summarizes the